ersheff/IMS322-Docs/docs/setup.md

 _The first time you accept a VS Code assignment through GitHub Classroom, you will be asked to link your GitHub account to your name._

 1. Click the link in the corresponding Canvas assignment to accept the assignment on GitHub Classroom.
 Once your new repository is generated, it should be visible in your **Top Repositories** on GitHub.
-You can also find it by visiting the IMS322-Sheffield-F24 organization.
+You can also find it in the the **IMS322-Sheffield-S25** organization repositories by clicking your profile photo, then clicking **Your organizations**.
 2. Open VS Code.
 If an existing folder is already open, close it by going to the **File** menu and choosing **Close Folder**.
 3. Open the **Source Control** panel and click the **Clone Repository** button.
 Copy-paste the URL from your repository into the text field.
 You will be prompted for a location on your computer to save this folder.
 4. To open this folder in the future, go to the **File** menu and choose **Open Folder...**